 Q: My small ‘Whitespire’ Japanese birch has been defoliated each fall for about the past three years.
 No permanent harm because it comes right back every spring.
 I just found these hungry little guys on it and wonder if they are butterflies or moths to be because of their close proximity to my butterfly bushes.

 A: They are the larvae of neither butterfly nor moth.
 They are the children of the dusky birch sawfly, a wasp-like insect.

 Since they are not caterpillars, products containing Bacillus thuringiensis won’t kill them.
-Spray the trees with any garden insecticide instead.

 Tags For This Article: insects